Exterminate All the Brutes (book): Overview

 Lindqvist explores the history of European racism from the late eighteenth century to the twentieth century.
 In the same vein as Edward Said's Orientalism, Lindqvist contextualizes Conrad's Heart of Darkness and examines the impact of European explorers, theologians, politicians, and historians on the development of racist ideologies.
 Lindqvist's aim is to help readers comprehend the statement "Exterminate all the brutes" by tracing its roots back to European colonial policies.
 Lindqvist's argument echoes that of Hannah Arendt's 1951 The Origins of Totalitarianism but his approach is unique in that he blends his artistic and biographical insights to create a distinct perspective.

+The Guardian describes the book as "a travelogue through African geography and European literature, punctuated with fable-like dream sequences."

-Historian Adam Hochschild writes the introduction to the book, where Lindqvist explores the history of European colonialism in Africa, from the earliest explorers to the genocides of the 20th century, examining the ways in which European imperialism relied on the dehumanization of African people and the creation of a racist ideology that justified their exploitation and extermination.
+The historian Adam Hochschild wrote the introduction to the book, where Lindqvist explores the history of European colonialism in Africa, from the earliest explorers to the genocides of the 20th century, examining the ways in which European imperialism relied on the dehumanization of African people and the creation of a racist ideology that justified their exploitation and extermination.

 The book looks at how this ideology was reinforced through popular culture and literature, such as the work of Conrad, and argues that it continues to shape contemporary attitudes towards Africa and its people.

-Lindqvist draws on a wide range of sources, including historical accounts, literature, and personal experience, to analyse the legacy of colonialism in Africa and its ongoing impact on the world today.
+Lindqvist draws on a wide range of sources, including historical accounts, literature, and personal experience, to analyse the legacy of colonialism in Africa and its ongoing impact on the world.

 Exterminate all the Brutes revisits the colonial genocidal racism personified by Conrad's Mr Kurtz, who travels up the Congo in a riverboat, as Conrad did in the Roi des Belges (pictured).

 The work was Lindqvist's favourite among his books.
 Its title is taken from a phrase uttered by the murderous racist imperialist Mr Kurtz in Joseph Conrad's 1899 novella Heart of Darkness.
 As a boy, Lindqvist had seen a photograph of the emaciated corpses at Buchenwald concentration camp.
 He stated that the image of Nazi atrocity and the novella came together in his mind, and in Exterminate all the Brutes he argues that Hitler grew up in a time when the whole of the Western world was "soaked in the conviction" that imperialism was a biological necessity that inevitably destroyed "the lower races".
 Lindqvist argued controversially that this had already killed millions in genocides before Hitler's application of the principle to white people, and noted that his book had resulted in academic study of the "effect of colonial atrocities on Nazi crimes".